mifansLA/mi/_posts/2018-01-02-miui-92-ugglite.md

  - MIUI 9.2
  - Redmi Note 5A
  - Redmi Y1 Lite
- - Xiaomi mido
+ - Xiaomi ugglite
 ---
 This ROM for Redmi Note 5A a.k.a Redmi Y1 Lite.
 Codename: `ugglite`.
+V9.2.1.0.NDFMIEK {{ page.excerpt }}

 | Redmi Note 5A/Redmi Y1 Lite |
 |:------:|